-28 6.
-Stress testing
+6. Stress Testing

-29 6.1 Definition Stress testing
+6.1 Definition of Stress Testing

-- 30 Stress testing is defined as: - Test the process as developed by applying the process to "corner case" situation and understand whether such a case results in an unwanted outcome or side effects. - If the outcome of that situation results in an unwanted outcome or side effects adjust Policy/Process if needed.
+Stress Testing is defined as:

+- Test the process as developed by applying the process to "corner case" situations and understand whether such a case results in an unwanted outcome or side effects. - If the outcome of that situation results in an unwanted outcome or side effects adjust Policy/Process as needed.